pauleve/docker-mtgo/README.md

 ### Import/export deck files

+By default, the folder `~/.local/share/mtgo/files` is bound to the Windows "Documents" folder.
-Assuming your decks are in the `~/mtgo` folder, you can use
+You can change it using the `--bind` option: assuming your decks are in the `~/mtgo` folder
 ```
 ./run-mtgo --bind ~/mtgo
 ```